List of 8-bit computer hardware graphics

-This is a list of notable 8-bit computer color palettes, and graphics, which were primarily manufactured from 1975 to 1985.
-Although some of them use RGB palettes, more commonly they have 4, 16 or more color palettes that are not bit nor level combinations of RGB primaries, but fixed ROM/circuitry colors selected by the manufacturer.
-Due to mixed-bit architectures, the n-bit distinction is not always a strict categorization.
+This is a list of 8-bit computer color palettes, and graphics, which were primarily manufactured from 1975 to 1985.
+Although some of them use RGB palettes, more commonly they have palettes of 4, 16, or more colors that are neither bitwise nor intensity-level combinations of the RGB primaries, but instead consist of fixed colors defined by ROM or dedicated circuitry and selected by the manufacturer.
+Due to mixed-bit architectures, classifying these systems solely by their "n-bit" designation is not always precise.
 Another error is assuming that a computer's color palette represents what it can show all at once.
 Resolution is also a crucial aspect when criticizing an 8-bit computer, as many offer different modes with different amounts of colors on screen, and different resolutions, with the intent of trading off resolution for color, and vice versa.